 But I spend more when I know I will get more use out of something and need it to hold up well, whether it’s a classic pair of shoes I can wear until I’m 70 or a winter coat I will wear multiple times a week all season.

 But then again, not all cheaper clothing is absolute crap.
 Some of it certainly is, but a discerning eye can weed out the worst of it.
 And as splashofcolor mentioned, it’s more likely to last if properly taken care of.
 I buy the bulk of my stuff from cheaper stores like F21, Target, Kohls, etc, and I don’t find my wardrobe shredded to pieces on a regular basis because I’m careful about what I buy and how I treat it.
-As an extreme example, I actually have a pair of ballet flats from Walmart that have seen four years’ worth of wear— and still get compliments!posted over 4 years ago
+As an extreme example, I actually have a pair of ballet flats from Walmart that have seen four years’ worth of wear— and still get compliments!posted about 5 years ago

 It can really depend , remember that most designer clothing is made in countries such as India , or China – its not expensive to make.

 I think the best way to get nice clothes within a budget is – online , or in Sales , there will be some good deals